frederic-perez/AmE-dictionary/data/dictionary.md

 __gander__ _Take a dander at the college girls._
 __gandy__ _Gandy walkers._
 __gangbangers__
-__gangly__ _adj_ :two: Tall and thin and having long slender limbs. _Syn_ lanky, rangy _The gangly man's suit sleeves and pant legs flapped like empty fire hoses as he walked._
+__gangly__ _adj_ :two: Tall and thin and having long slender limbs. _Syn_ lanky, rangy _The gangly man’s suit sleeves and pant legs flapped like empty fire hoses as he walked._
 __Ganjapreneur__
 __gantlet__ :two::hammer: _A media gantlet._
 __gaping__ _adj_ :three: Deep and wide open. _A gaping psychological hole._